sebastianhaberey/easyborg/README.md

 ### Backup

-If you enable automatic backups, Easyborg will create a snapshot of all configured folders in each configured **backup repository** each full hour.
-Also, it will prune snapshots to save space.
-Here's how snapshots are
+If you enable automatic backups, Easyborg will create a snapshot of all configured folders in each configured **backup repository** every full hour.
+Meaning at 12:00, 13:00 and so on.
+Then, snapshots are pruned to save space.
-preserved:
+So after the 13:00 snapshot is written, the 12:00 snapshot will be deleted.
+Here's how snapshots are retained:

-- one per day for the past seven days
+- the last snapshot of the day for the past seven days
-- one per week for the past three months
+- one snapshot per week for the past three months

 Any snapshot older than three months will be deleted.